tectalic/cpt-editor/readme.txt

 == Upgrade Notice ==

 = 1.3 =
-* Adds support for customizing a Custom Post Type's description
+* Adds support for customizing a Custom Post Type's description, and adds support for 10 new custom post type labels

 = 1.2 =
 * WordPress 3.8 compatibility